Novel phenomena of the Hartle-Hawking wave function

 In other words, the decoherence condition must be clarified for the parameters in the classical regime.

+It is worthwhile to compare with the classicality condition of the Euclidean path integral approach \cite{Hartle:2008ng,Yeom:2021twr}.
+In our computations, we could not find any evidence to exclude initial conditions that violate the classicality condition.
+However, as the potential shape approaches the non-slow-roll regime, a new phenomenon may appear in the large $\alpha$ limit.
+We leave this topic for a future investigation.

 As the shape of the potential changes, numerical results deviate from the analytic expectations.
-This is not surprising since analytic results as approximations are expected to have validity limit, and instanton approximations are still relevant but its applicability is limited.
-In this sense, it will be very worthwhile to compute the probabilities and compare it with Euclidean computations not only with local minimum, but also with (steep) local maximum \cite{Hwang:2011mp}.
+This is not surprising since analytic results as approximations are expected to have a validity limit, and instanton approximations are still relevant but their applicability is limited.
+In this sense, it will be very worthwhile to compute the probabilities and compare them with Euclidean computations not only with the local minimum but also with (steep) local maximum \cite{Hwang:2011mp}.